Dionne Warwick: Renewed success with Arista (1979–1989)

 Warwick recorded "That's What Friends Are For" as a benefit single for the American Foundation for AIDS Research (AmFAR) alongside Gladys Knight, Elton John and Stevie Wonder in 1985.
 The single, credited to "Dionne and Friends", was released in October and eventually raised more than three million dollars for that cause.
-The tune was a triple No. 1 – R&B, Adult Contemporary, and four weeks at the summit on the Billboard Hot 100 in early 1986 – selling close to two million 45s in the United States alone.
+The tune was a triple crown number one single, topping the R&B, AC and Hot 100, staying atop the lattermost chart at four weeks in early 1986, selling close to two million copies in the US alone.

 "Working against AIDS, especially after years of raising money for work on many blood-related diseases such as sickle-cell anemia, seemed the right thing to do.
 You have to be granite not to want to help people with AIDS, because the devastation that it causes is so painful to see.
 I was so hurt to see my friend die with such agony", Warwick told The Washington Post in 1988.
 "I am tired of hurting and it does hurt."
 The single won the performers the NARAS Grammy Award for Best Pop Performance by a Duo or Group with Vocal, as well as Song of the Year for its writers, Bacharach and Bayer Sager.
 It also was ranked by Billboard magazine as the most popular song of 1986.
 With this single, Warwick also released her most successful album of the 1980s, titled Friends, which reached No. 12 on the Billboard albums chart.

 In 1987, Dionne Warwick won the Special Recognition Award at the American Music Awards for "That's What Friends Are For".

 In 1987, Warwick scored another hit with "Love Power".
 Her eighth career No. 1 Adult Contemporary hit, it also reached No. 5 on the R&B chart and No. 12 on the Billboard Hot 100.
 A duet with Jeffrey Osborne, it was also written by Burt Bacharach and Carole Bayer Sager, and it was featured on Warwick's album Reservations for Two.
 The album's title song, a duet with Kashif, was also a chart hit.
 Other artists featured on the album included Smokey Robinson and June Pointer.